oconpa/hugoHosting/content/api/create/_index.md

 ![Create REST](/img/restapi-1.png)

+*If you have never used API Gateway before when you click build, make sure on the next screen in the "Create new API" section you have **New API** selected rather than **example API**.
+Must match the below image.*

 2. We will be creating a new REST API, give your API a name, "rekognition" will work for this example.
 Then click **Create API**

-*If you have never used API Gateway before when you click build, make sure on the next screen in the "Create new API" section you have **New API** selected rather than **example API**.
-Must match the below image.
-*

 ![Create REST](/img/restapi-2.png)